 Records, reports, plans, forms, checklists (documentation of resulting activity, e.g., qualification efforts).

 The purpose and type of content of all categories of GxP documents and records used shall be defined.
 Records management systems are in place that describe the controls for the issuance, review, replacement, and withdrawal of all documents (both paper and electronic).
 Change histories are maintained, including the rationale for creating new documents and revising existing documents, so that the current status of all documents is known.
-Where changes have a significant impact on the GxP process, they are managed through the Change Management process.
+Where changes have a significant impact on the GxP process, they are managed through the <ChangeManagementCode> <ChangeManagementTitle> procedure.

-If training is required prior to the use of the document due to the introduction of a new procedure or a change to an established procedure, it shall be provided according to SOP-QM-0902 “Qualification and Training” to affected individuals before they use the new/revised procedure.
+If training is required prior to the use of the document due to the introduction of a new procedure or a change to an established procedure, it shall be provided according to <TrainingCode> <TrainingTitle> to affected individuals before they use the new/revised procedure.

 If the documents contain instructions, e.g., provide rules, guidelines or characteristics for an activity or its results, e.g., processing, packaging and testing instructions, specifications, SOPs, they are subject to periodic review at specified intervals, which are described in the relevant procedures.
 Following the review, the document is updated as necessary.
 However, if a document needs to be updated, it is updated at the time the change is required, regardless of the review period specified.

-The most recent version of the approved document is available for use by the 'end user' and systematic checks are carried out to avoid the use of obsolete documents, either by automatic replacement of electronic documents or by physical management of paper 'controlled copies' (see also Section 5.11).
-Appendix 01 “Flowchart Diagram” provides an overview of this SOP.
+The most recent version of the approved document is available for use by employees and systematic checks are carried out to avoid the use of obsolete documents, either by automatic replacement of electronic documents or by physical management of paper controlled copies.

-In all cases, the principles of Good Documentation Practice (GDocP) apply (see SOP-QM-0904 “Good Documentation Practice”.
+All principles of Good Documentation Practice shall be applied according to <GDCPCode> <GDCPTitle>.

 Document Change Request

-Before creating or revising a document, all information required by the QM Coordinator is to be provided in a procedure according to Appendix 02 “Document Change Request (DCR)”.
+Before creating or revising a document, all information required by Quality Organization is to be provided in a procedure according to Appendix <DCR_Title> Form.

-Document Approvers either approve or reject the DCR.
+Document Reviewers, Approvers either approve or reject the Request.

-If all Approvers approve the DCR without comments or redlines, then QM will create the document into ConSense after approval of the DCR with a new version number.

-For documents being made obsolete, QM will simply remove the document from ConSense on the requested Effective Date.

-If the DCR is rejected by any of the Approvers, QM will not create the document into ConSense.

-The user manual for document editors in ConSense describes the creation, review, and approval of documents in ConSense.
+After final review and approval of <DCR_Title> Form Quality Organization initiates the document’s creation, revision or obsolescence.

 The Document Change Request numbering scheme is:

 DCR,